georgeweigt/eigenmath/xcode/README.md

 4. Eventually the Organizer window opens.
 Click Distribute Content.

-5. Choose Built Products then click Next.
+5. Choose Built Products (the default) then click Next.

 6. Click Export and save somewhere such as Desktop.